RusticiSoftware/TinCanPHP/README.md

 ### Testing

 Tests are implemented using PHPUnit.
+Configure the LRS endpoint and credentials by copying the `tests/Config.php.template` to `tests/Config.php` then setting the values for your LRS.

+Once configured run:

 ```
 phpunit tests